 That's hard to say precisely.
 Your savings will vary depending on the price of gas in your city, the distance you have to commute, and the gas mileage of the vehicle you'll be replacing your bike with.
 A 2022 study indicates that a person with a 10-mile commute to work who rides their bike every day instead of driving can expect to save between $240 and $1,500 a year.

 Your mileage, as they say, will vary.
 The federal government has a handy gas savings calculator to help you compare vehicles against each other that can help you get a ballpark idea of what you can expect in savings.
 That calculator doesn't calculate the savings or wear and tear on your car.
 Conversely, it doesn't add the cost of assorted bike-commuting equipment like panniers or seat packs.

 Riding Is Saving

 It should come as no surprise to see cities like Portland, OR, San Francisco, and Oakland (where gas prices are generally higher) be among the more popular cities for bike commuting.
 Certainly, the cost of gas is not the only factor in places where the percentage of people biking to work is highest.
 In states like Oregon, Montana, Colorado, and Washington, the abundance of well-designed bike infrastructure, comprehensive bike safety laws, and effective advocacy and education help motivate bike commuters.

 But saving money on gas is a big motivator, too.
-One recent study showed that the average U.S. household spends about $5,000 a year on gasoline.
+Another 2022 study showed that the average U.S. household spends about $5,000 a year on gasoline.
 There are also costs associated with maintaining your car – insurance, tires, oil changes, windshield wipers, and the like.